TheAgentCompany/TheAgentCompany/workspaces/tasks/finance-r-d-activities/checkpoints.md

 # Checkpoints

-This task has 4 points in total.
+This task has 6 points in total.

-## Checkpoint 1 (1pt)
+## Checkpoint 1 (2pt)

-The employees with qualified activities are correctly identified.
+* Relevant personell are contacted with the correct questions asked.
+Partial credits granted to only part of the employees reached.

-## Checkpoint 2 (1pt)
+## Checkpoint 2 (4pt)

-All qualified activities recorded and hours spent recorded correctly.
+In the R&D_Time_Tracking_Records.xlsx:

-## Checkpoint 3 (2pt)
+* The employees with qualified activities are correctly identified.
+Partial credits granted to partially identified.
+(2pt)

-The final R&D wages and individual R&D wages are calculated correctly.
+* The final R&D wages and individual R&D wages are calculated correctly.
+Partial credits granted to partially correct answers.
+(2pt)